Capitals re-sign goaltender Ilya Samsonov to a one-year, $2 million deal

-He spent time on the coronavirus list twice last year, including a six-week stint early in the season and a two-week period that bled into the first round of the playoffs.
+He spent time on the NHL’s coronavirus list twice, including a six-week stint early in the season and a two-week period that bled into the first round of the playoffs.
 He suffered multiple covid-19 symptoms when he first tested positive in January, which slowed his return midseason.

-With Samsonov out, then-rookie goaltender Vitek Vanecek was thrust into the starting role, after entering the year as the team’s No. 3 option on the depth chart.
-He was a key piece in the Capitals’ 2020-21 campaign and surpassed expectations, filling in during Samsonov’s absences.
-He was named the team’s starting goalie for the postseason before suffering an injury in the opening game.
+With Samsonov out, then-rookie goaltender Vitek Vanecek was thrust into the starting role after entering the year as the team’s No. 3 option on the depth chart.
+He was a key piece in the Capitals’ campaign and surpassed expectations.
+He was the starting goalie for the postseason before suffering an injury in the opening game.

-He was briefly no longer part of the Capitals’ organization after he was selected by Seattle in the expansion draft on July 21.
-Each team was allowed to protect only one goaltender in the expansion draft, and Vanecek just wasn’t the clear No. 1 moving forward.
-The organization chose Samsonov.
+He was briefly no longer part of the Capitals’ organization after he was selected by Seattle in the expansion draft July 21.
+Each team was allowed to protect only one goaltender in the draft, and Vanecek wasn’t the clear No. 1 moving forward.
+Washington chose to protect Samsonov.

-However, after Vanecek was selected by Seattle, it left a gaping hole in the Capitals’ projected goalie tandem and it turned out the best replacement for Vanecek as the team’s backup goalie was Vanecek himself.
-The Capitals dealt a 2023 second-round pick to reacquire Vanecek from Seattle on July 28 — the first day of free agency.
+However, after Vanecek was selected by Seattle, it left a gaping hole in the Capitals’ projected goalie tandem, and it turned out the best replacement for Vanecek as the team’s backup goalie was Vanecek himself.
+The Capitals dealt a 2023 second-round draft pick to reacquire Vanecek from Seattle on July 28 — the first day of free agency.

-The draft pick Washington sent to Seattle was the second-rounder the Capitals acquired from Winnipeg in the Brenden Dillon trade.
+The draft pick Washington sent to Seattle was a second-rounder the Capitals acquired from Winnipeg when it traded defenseman Brenden Dillon.

 The deal bringing Vanecek back to Washington was made the same day Seattle signed goaltender Philipp Grubauer to a six-year contract with an average annual value of $5.9 million.

-Grubauer’s signing instantly put him atop the goalie depth chart in Seattle, with Chris Driedger presumed to fill the No. 2 role.
+Grubauer’s signing put him atop the goalie depth chart in Seattle, with Chris Driedger presumed to fill the No. 2 role.
 The Kraken selected Driedger, who was an unrestricted free agent, in the expansion draft from Florida and signed him to a three-year deal.
-That would have left Vanecek as the team’s No. 3, the same spot he found himself in last season in Washington before he ascended to No. 1.
+That would have left Vanecek as the Kraken’s No. 3, the same spot he found himself in last season in Washington before he ascended to No. 1.

-Now back with the Capitals, Vanecek and Samsonov are slated to be the Capitals’ goalie tandem headed into next season — barring any additional offseason moves.
-The Capitals’ season-opener is Oct.
+Vanecek and Samsonov are slated to be the Capitals’ goalie tandem heading into next season — barring any additional moves.
+The Capitals’ season opener is Oct.
 13 against the New York Rangers at Capital One Arena.

 Read more on the Capitals: